 Business as Usual or Willing to Change? – Emerging Trends – Where We Are Now

-What follows is one version of how consumption and waste might become more localised and sustainable over the next 21 years.
+What follows is one version of how education, awareness and skills development might become more localised and sustainable over the next 21 years.

 Leave a comment